modulati0ns/IPtoGmail/README.md

 I personally use this script in a Raspberry Pi running Raspbian, with a scheduled CRON every day.

+## Support

 If you need any help with this script or want to ask some doubt I will be glad to help you in anything I could.
+You can contact me via <a href="https://twitter.com/Modulati0ns">Twitter</a>